 The Tennessee State Fair in an annual event that highlights everything that makes Tennessee a great place to live.
-Over the span of 10 days, visitors can experience arts and crafts, agriculture, competitions, rides, and more!
+Over the span of 10 days, visitors can experience arts and crafts, agriculture, competitions, rides, and more at the Nashville Fairgrounds Speedway!
 It's not a Nashville party without music.
 Be sure to check out the Moosic Stage, complete with live performances each night.

-The 17th Annual Wine on the River Nashville is making its way to the Riverfront Park.
-From 3-7pm, guests can sample wine, beer, and spirits from certain regions, try restaurants featuring culturally themeed menus, and enjoy the soothing sounds of live music.
+The Annual Wine on the River Nashville is making its way to the Riverfront Park.
+Guests can sample wine, beer, and spirits from certain regions, try restaurants featuring culturally themed menus, and enjoy the soothing sounds of live music.

-This year's International Black Film Festival (IBFF) at Watkins College of Art & Belmont University will be an exciting combination of a festival, conference, and marketplace.
-Guests have the opportunity to attend workshops, masterclasses, and pannels or interact with writers, filmmakers, producers, and more.
+The International Black Film Festival (IBFF) is an exciting combination of a festival, conference, and marketplace.
+Guests have the opportunity to attend workshops, masterclasses, and panels or interact with writers, filmmakers, producers, and more.

 Artober Nashville is a month-long celebration of the arts in Music City.
 It's one of the single largest celebrations of the arts and culture in the South and includes hundreds of events in visual and performing arts, music, theatre, dance, craft, film, and more.